Dr. Scott Gardiner B.Sc, DVM

 Originally from Brighton Ontario, Dr. Cirinna is proud to call Guelph home for the last 12 years.
 Having completed her undergraduate degree in 2005 and receiving her DVM from the Ontario Veterinary College in 2009 she has come to consider herself a Guelphite.
 Mel has always been impressed with the sense of community in Guelph and was thrilled when she received the opportunity to practice veterinary medicine here.
 One of the most exciting aspects of veterinary medicine for Dr. Cirinna is the opportunity to work with clients to diagnosis and treat their pets.
 Mel strives to provide clients with the knowledge they need to make informed decisions about their pets’ health.
 It is important to Mel that clients feel that they are a member of the team rather than just another case.
 Although all aspects of veterinary medicine hold interest for Dr. Cirinna, Mel is especially interested in weight management and senior pet health.
 She also has a special interest in surgery.
 Mel realizes that every client and patient present an individual situation and strives to tailor a treatment or management plan that will fit for you to help your pets live longer, healthier and more comfortable lives as they age.

 Mel lives here in Guelph with her husband and their two daughters.
-The family shares their house with a Labrador retriever (Charlie) and cat (Galileo and Rembrandt).
+The family shares their house with a Labrador retriever (Charlie) and cat (Rembrandt).
+And don’t forget the Chihuahua (Leo) who was boarding for a short while and still lives there 2 years later.
 In this busy household getting out into the community they love is a must.
 Dr. Cirinna and her family spend weekends visiting local parks, hiking trails and local festivals.
 They enjoy shopping every year for the Guelph Adopt-A-Family Christmas drive as well as participating in the local YMCA events.
 When not at work or with her family, Mel can be found enjoying a walk with the dogs or training at the gym for a Spartan, Tough Mudder or cross-country race.